The English name George is ultimately of Greek origin.

 George has the diminutive (nickname) Geordie.

-George falls into the occupational name category.
+George falls into the name categories classic, occupational.

 Some famous bearers of this name include: George Washington, George Foreman, George Eastman, George C Scott, George S Patton.